Intrinsic alignments of galaxies in multiple projections: Results

-For both $w_{g+}$ and $\tilde{\xi}_{g+,2}$, almost all cases show a clear improvement in SNR when the information of an extra projection is added.
-For clarity, Table \ref{table:SNR gain} has been added, which shows the gain in SNR, averaged over the three combinations that are shown individually in Figure \ref{Fig:SNR} for each choice in shape sample, statistic and shape type.
-Together, Figure \ref{Fig:SNR} and Table \ref{table:SNR gain} reveal that for all our cuts and shape types, we can expect a gain in SNR when combining two or three projections, where adding the third projection to two projections will result in less gain than adding a second projection to one projection (the filled markers are closer to the line than the unfilled ones in Fig. \ref{Fig:SNR}).
-The gain in SNR and the SNRs themselves are similar for both mass cuts, despite the high mass sample having a much higher signal amplitude (with the exception of the simple shapes for $\tilde{\xi}_{g+,2}$).
-Furthermore, the gain in SNR for the reduced shapes is generally higher than the gain in SNR for the simple shapes.
-Finally, the gain in SNR is higher for $w_{g+}$ than for the quadrupole, although the quadrupole still has a larger SNR in all cases.
+For both $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$, almost all cases show a clear improvement in S/N when the information of an extra projection is added.
+For clarity, Table \ref{table:SNR gain} has been added, which shows the gain in S/N, averaged over the three combinations that are shown individually in Fig. \ref{Fig:SNR} for each choice in shape sample, statistic and shape type.
+Together, Fig. \ref{Fig:SNR} and Table \ref{table:SNR gain} reveal that for all our cuts and shape types, we can expect a gain in S/N when combining two or three projections, where adding the third projection to two projections will result in less gain than adding a second projection to one projection (the filled markers are closer to the line than the unfilled ones in Fig. \ref{Fig:SNR}).
+The gain in S/N and the S/N values themselves are similar for both mass cuts, despite the high mass sample having a much higher signal amplitude.
+Furthermore, the gain in S/N for the reduced shapes is generally higher than the gain in S/N for the simple shapes.
+Finally, the gain in S/N is higher for $w_\mathrm{g+}$ than for the quadrupole, although the quadrupole still has a larger S/N in all cases.

-One possible reason for these differences in gain is the influence of the covariance resolution criterion in the SNR calculation as described in Section \ref{sect:SNR method}.
-The number of terms included in the SNR is always higher for $w_{g+}$ than for $\tilde{\xi}_{g+,2}$ and higher for reduced shapes than for simple shapes.
-As each term included into the SNR increases the SNR, more terms added will increase the chances in SNR gain when projections are combined.
+One possible reason for these differences in gain is the influence of the covariance resolution criterion in the S/N calculation as described in Sect. \ref{sect:SNR method}.
+The number of terms included in the S/N is always higher for $w_\mathrm{g+}$ than for $\tilde{\xi}_\mathrm{g+,2}$ and higher for reduced shapes than for simple shapes.
+As each term included into the S/N increases the S/N, more terms added will increase the chances in S/N gain when projections are combined.